 With four kids (one child whose birthday is November 1), we celebrate Halloween in style around our house.
-These caramel apples are a tried-and-true favorite year after year. —Gail Prather, Bethel, Minnesota
+This caramel apple recipe is a tried-and-true favorite year after year. —Gail Prather, Bethel, Minnesota

 Guests will have almost as much fun trimming these gooey, caramel-apple characters as they’ll have biting into them!
 Wilma Bailey shares the sweet treats from Sedona, Arizona.